OpenElements/open-data-server/README.md

-# Open Elements Backend Template
+# Open Elements Open Data Server

+This is the open data server of Open Elements.
+The server provides data by REST endpoints.

 http://localhost:8080/swagger-ui/index.html <- Swagger UI